fguerra73/al-folio/_pages/about.md

 - Since 2021, Coordinator of the curriculum of Computer Engineering and Science of the Doctorate Course in ICT at the University of Modena and Reggio Emilia.

-#### Research Interests

-My main research interests include scalable data management and integration, (I'm working on the development of Machine Learning and Deep Learning explainable techniques for the Entity Resolution problem), semantic web (I'm involved in projects for the creation and alignment of ontologies), keyword based searches on structured datasets, NLP and data mining and analytics on big data (I'm working on techniques for anomaly and novelty detection, for supporting machine learning techniques in production).

 #### Education